drandreaskrueger/chainhammer/docs/reproduce.md

 ## How to replicate the results
+quickstart --> **Scroll down to the AWS chapter.**

 ### toolchain

-Now all done via one script.
+Now all preparations are done via one script.
 Please do yourself the favor, and read the source code BEFORE you execute:

     scripts/install.sh